 Component Description (1) esc key Displays system information when pressed in combination with the fn key.
 (2) fn key Executes specific functions when pressed in combination with another key.
 (3) Windows key Opens the Start menu.
-NOTE: Pressing the Windows key again will close the Start menu.
+NOTE: Pressing the Windows key again closes the Start menu.
 (4) Action keys Execute frequently used system functions as defined by the icon symbols on f1 through f12 function keys.
-See Action keys on page 12 .
-(5) Camera privacy key Turns the camera off and on.
-NOTE: For more information, see Using the camera on page 21 .
+See Action keys on page 12.
+(5) num lock key Alternates between the navigational and numeric functions on the integrated numeric keypad.
+(6) Integrated numeric keypad A separate keypad to the right of the alphabet keyboard.
+When num lock is pressed, the keypad can be used like an external numeric keypad.
+NOTE: If the keypad function is active when the computer is turned off, that function is reinstated when the computer is turned back on.